FluteMonkey/Password-gen/README.md

 - Pressing the Generate Button starts 5 prompts, the first that asks for the length the user would like for their password then four more asking whether the user would like lowercase, uppercase letters, numbers, and/or special characters.
 The password is then generated based on the array made by the selected arrays stated prior, through a loop, chosing random indexes based on math.random for the array length.
-- Pressing the Copy Button automatically copys the password onto the user's clip board

 ## Resources used